 Program Overview

 Our programs are designed to support student learning of scientific concepts, skills, and practices.
-Students will get experience asking questions, making predictions, collecting observations and data, and drawing conclusions based on the data and their experience - all key ingredients for cultivating a curious, critical, and creative mind.
-Whether you are an educator interested in field trips directly connected to New York State Science Standards, or if you’re looking for more of an experiential outdoor experience, we have a program for you!
+Students will gain experience asking questions, making predictions, collecting observations and data, and drawing conclusions based on the data and their experience - all key ingredients for cultivating a curious, critical, and creative mind.
+Whether you are an educator interested in field trips directly connected to New York State Science Standards, or if you’re looking for more of an experiential outdoor experience to nurture a closer connection with nature, we have a program for you!
 Art & Science: Upon request, for most programs there are options to enrich student understanding with creative observational practices like sketching, watercolor, and/or reflective writing.

 Early Elementary (Grades K-2)

-Eco-Discovery Walk Younger students are challenged to use all of their senses to discover their local environment through a guided walk on our trails.
-Students can also participate in mini investigations that use their natural curiosity to explore basic ecosystem concepts.
+Eco-Discovery Walk Use all senses to discover the local environment through a guided walk on our trails.
+Students participate in mini investigations that use their natural curiosity to explore basic ecosystem concepts.

 A Bird's Eye View Investigate what birds and other animals need to survive - food, water, shelter, space...and just the right mix of all these things in meadow, forest, and stream ecosystems.